 - You may then carry out further high-resolution experiments on the X-/W-band pulsed/CW instruments (E680) to characterise the sample, provided the sample is of sufficient quality.
 High-resolution experiments include DEER, ESEEM techniques, ENDOR, 2D-field sweeps, etc.

 Both instruments have an associated booking scheme.
 The X-band CW EPR spectrometer (EMX) is available for use at short notice most times, providing a rapid way to characterise samples.
-The X-/W-band pulsed/CW spectrometer (E680) has more restricted access since the timetable is planned monthly (but consult the timetable to see if free time exists).
+For usage on the same day without prior booking, please notify the Scientific Applications manager.
+The X-/W-band pulsed/CW spectrometer (E680) and the X-/Q-band spectrometer (E580) have a more restricted access since the timetable is planned monthly (but consult the timetable to see if free time exists).
 A request to book instrument time outside of the monthly timetable meeting is made by sending an email to Dr Will Myers with a complete sample submission form (among other things you need to label your sample, and this label name must also be on your EPR tube, state if you need cryogens, i.e. liquid helium or nitrogen, and the resonator).